Eckerd College continues to closely monitor the evolving coronavirus (COVID-19) outbreak.

 Students have the choice of attending in-person classes or remaining remote for the entire academic year.
 On-campus policies include mandatory face covering, cleaning and disinfection, dining and residence hall protocols.
-Students are required to submit negative COVID-19 test results and adhere to the Eckerd Together Promise & Student Requirements.
+Students are required to submit negative COVID-19 test results before returning to campus from term breaks and adhere to the Eckerd Together Promise & Student Requirements.
 All faculty, staff and students on-campus are subject to the mandatory surveillance testing program.

 If I have symptoms that seem to indicate possible COVID-19 infection or have been exposed to someone known to have tested positive, what should I do?